lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 Before the lottery ticket hypothesis[^lth] (LTH) the common experience was that pruned architectures were harder to train from scratch.
 Now, the LTH states that certain subnetworks can be trained to match or even outperform the accuracy of the original, unpruned network.
 The key idea is iteratively train a network and prune its parameters until only a small fraction of parameters are remaining.
-In each iteration, the surviving weights are reset to their initialization.
+In each iteration, the surviving weights are reset to their values at initialization.
 The resulting subnetwork can then be trained in comparable time to match the accuracy that the original network would achieve.
-We call these subnetworks are referred to as *winning tickets*.
+These subnetworks are referred to as *winning tickets*.

 > **The Lottery Ticket Hypothesis.** A randomly-initialized, dense neural
 > network contains a subnetwork that is initialized such that—when trained in